-If you understand the Gestalt Principles you understand how to create a better UX.
-You will be able to design more user-friendly apps.
-You will be able to direct the users’ attention to the right place and the important information.
+When you understand the Gestalt principles, you know how to create a better UX.
+You design more user-friendly apps and direct the users’ attention to the right place and the important information.
 They look at what you want them to look at.

-“The whole is something else than the sum of its parts” – Kurt Koffka
+“The whole is something else than the sum of its parts.” — Kurt Koffka

-Why Should you Think About Gestalt Principles?
+Why You Should Think About the Gestalt Principles

 Law of Proximity